-Off-site backups and DR, using StorPool snapshots
+Off-site backup and disaster recovery, using StorPool snapshots

 StorPool can also send snapshots, which customers have created in one cluster/site/datacenter to a StorPool cluster in another site/datacenter.
 In addition to the scenarios in point 1, this also protects against whole site (or whole cluster) failure.
 It gives you the ability to run your workloads/service from the backup repository in a separate site.

 Generally speaking, StorPool snapshots stored with 3 copies on 4 TB HDDs should have enough performance to run the service with decreased performance.
 To run the service in the DR site, customers obviously need free CPU and RAM in the same datacenter as the backup cluster.

 Best practice for disaster recovery cases is to have 2 identical set-ups in 2 different data centers, so each of them can run the workloads of the customer without any performance degradation.

 cPanel backups for shared hosting